-Conditions for entitlement to care in the event of serious speech and linguistic difficulties are:
+Conditions for entitlement to care in the event of serious speech and linguistic difficulties are: - The insured party is not over the age of 22.

-- You are aged 22 or younger. - You suffer from serious difficulty in acquiring your native language due to neurobiological and/or neuropsychological factors.
+- You suffer from serious difficulty in acquiring your native language due to neurobiological and/or neuropsychological factors.
 Other (psychiatric, physiological, neurological) issues need to be subordinate to the language development disorder.